-Synthetic Aperture Radar Interferometry (InSAR) relies on radar satellites that return to the same area every few days, sending radar waves down to the ground surface and measuring the energy reflected back.
+Synthetic Aperture Radar Interferometry (InSAR) is a remote sensing technique that relies on radar satellites that return to the same area every few days, sending radar waves down to the ground surface and measuring the energy that is reflected back.

 InSAR uses two or more satellite radar images acquired over the same area to map topography and detect surface changes.
 Small changes on the ground cause changes in the radar signal phase and lead to the rainbow-coloured fringes of an ‘interferogram’.